webpolis/blackbird/README.md

 Note that it is never entirely safe to just tell Blackbird to use only $25 per exchange (parameter `CashForTesting`).
 You also need to only have $25 available on each of your trading accounts.
 In this case you are sure than even if a bug with `CashForTesting` exists your maximum loss on an exchange won't be greater than $25 no matter what.

+Before starting Blackbird make sure that you are 100% USD and 0% BTC on each of your exchanges.

 #### Credentials

 As of today the exchanges fully implemented are _Bitfinex_, _OKCoin_, _Bitstamp_ and _Gemini_.
 For each of your exchange accounts you need to create API authentication keys.
 This is usually done in the _Settings_ section of your accounts.